 Prospective students must complete an admission application and have high school and/or college transcripts, or GED scores, and immunization records sent to the Enrollment office.
 SAT or ACT scores may also be sent.
 Although not required for admission, the results of SAT or ACT assessment may be used for course placement.

 Applicants are encouraged to apply online via the college website (www.mccc.edu).
-Applications are also available in the Enrollment office at the OneStop Center.
+Applications are also available at the Enrollment Center on each campus.
 The college accepts applications throughout the year.

 Immunization